Une avant-garde polonaise: Katarzyna Kobro et Władysław Strzemiński

 Centre Pompidou, Paris

 Thus, “realistic utopia” remains in opposition to the common interpretation of the word utopia understood as an unrealistic, imaginary project.
-It is a paragon, which, nevertheless, stimulates and acts as a benchmark for developing the most practical solutions here and now.
+It is a paragon that, nevertheless, stimulates and acts as a benchmark for developing the most practical solutions here and now.
 But, above all, it forces our imagination to go beyond what we see as feasible at a given moment.
 Today, in the times hallmarked by the TINA [There Is No Alternative] syndrome, realistic utopia interpreted along these lines appears to have been gaining in relevance.

 The project is organised as part of POLSKA 100, the international cultural programme accompanying the centenary of Poland regaining independence.

 Co-financed by the Ministry of Culture and National Heritage of the Republic of Poland as part of the multi-annual programme NIEPODLEGŁA 2017–2021.